-8 credit hours in AH 598 (thesis research) required.
-Four credits are competed in the third semester and four credits are completed in the fourth semester.
+8 credit hours in AH 598 (thesis research) required, typically 4 are taken in the second semester, 4 in third semester.
 Students must turn in all required proposals before registering for AH 598.
-Students must attend all capstone meetings and workshops to receive credit.
+Students must attend all capstone meetings to receive credit.